sendgrid/sendgrid-ruby/README.md

 ## Usage

-Create a new client with your SendGrid username and password.
+Create a new client with your SendGrid Username and Password.

 ```ruby
 require 'sendgrid-ruby'